vika-sonne/Python/README.md

 ![](/images/stalker_poster.jpeg)  | ![](/images/stalker_poster.png)

-And would you like to went the Zone on ZX Spectrum ?..
+And would you like to went the Zone on ZX Spectrum ?.. :robot: